DC801/BM-Badge/README.md

 Several choices for `TARGET`:

 - `(global) default(s)`
-	- Describes the default behavior for all dialogs in the same MGS Natlang file.
+	- Describes the default behavior for all dialogs in the same file.
 - `entity $string`
 	- Describes the default dialog settings for a specific entity.
 - `label $bareword`